NetCDF output

 very neatly hourly output in the NetCDF file!

-Say we want to run the model at a given horizontal resolution but want to output on another resolution, the OutputWriter takes as argument output_Grid<:AbstractFullGrid and nlat_half::Int.
+Say we want to run the model at a given horizontal resolution but want to output on another resolution, the NetCDFOutput takes as argument output_Grid<:AbstractFullGrid and nlat_half::Int.
 So for example output_Grid=FullClenshawGrid and nlat_half=48 will always interpolate onto a regular 192x95 longitude-latitude grid of 1.875˚ resolution, regardless the grid and resolution used for the model integration.

-my_output_writer = OutputWriter(spectral_grid, ShallowWater, output_Grid=FullClenshawGrid, nlat_half=48)
+my_output_writer = NetCDFOutput(spectral_grid, output_Grid=FullClenshawGrid, nlat_half=48)

-Note that by default the output is on the corresponding full of the grid used in the dynamical core so that interpolation only happens at most in the zonal direction as they share the location of the latitude rings.
+Note that by default the output is on the corresponding full type of the grid type used in the dynamical core so that interpolation only happens at most in the zonal direction as they share the location of the latitude rings.
 You can check this by

-So the corresponding full grid of an OctahedralGaussianGrid is the FullGaussiangrid and the same resolution nlat_half is chosen by default in the output writer (which you can change though as shown above).
+So the corresponding full grid of an OctahedralGaussianGrid is the FullGaussianGrid and the same resolution nlat_half is chosen by default in the output writer (which you can change though as shown above).
 Overview of the corresponding full grids

 GridCorresponding full grid